Tomb of Philippe Pot: Commission

 Plans for Pot's tomb first appear in the historical records on 28 August 1480, when Pot paid the abbot of Cîteaux Abbey, Jean de Cirey, one thousand livres for a burial place in the abbey's chapel of Saint-Jean-Baptiste.
 Although the dates of its construction are unknown, it is generally assumed to have been between 1480 and 1483 given that the inscriptions mention events after the January 1477 death of Charles the Bold, and mention Louis XI as king.
 Pot's motto "Tant L. vaut, était" (So much was he worth) was painted in several locations within the chapel.
 The floor of the Jean-Baptiste chapel is lined with rows of medieval burial plots, although few are marked.
-It was placed at the corner of the south arm of the chapel's transept.
+Pot's tomb was placed at the corner of the south arm of the chapel's transept.
 He was buried underneath his monument, located to the left of the altar.

 Pot's monument was one of the last of the Burgundian-style tombs, whose characteristics include the deceased having naturalised faces, open eyes and angels above their heads.
-However the portrayal of the mourners (pleurants) is their defining motif.
+The portrayal of the mourners (pleurants) is their defining motif.
 The style began with the tomb of Philip the Bold (d.
 1404), built by the sculptors Jean de Marville (d.
 1389) and Claus Sluter (d.
 1405/6) from 1381, for the Chartreuse de Champmol, outside Dijon.
 Described by the art historian Frits Scholten as "one of the most magnificent tombs of the Late Middle Ages", its innovation was in transforming the mourners from the earlier static and unemotional figures to, according to the art historian John Moffitt, individualised weepers that "stumble forward in mutual anguish while praying in perpetuity for the late Duke's soul".
-This treatment was often copied and developed over the following century, however, by the time of Pot's commission the figures had become much larger – Sluter's have an average height of 40 cm – and were free-standing rather than attached to the monument.
+This treatment was often copied and developed over the following century.
+By the time of Pot's commission the figures had become much larger – Sluter's have an average height of 40 cm – and were free-standing rather than attached to the monument.

 Pot commissioned his tomb some 13 years before he died, with his date of death left blank during construction; the current one was probably added in the 19th century.
 The tomb's extensive inscriptions indicate he wished to leave a record of his importance and prosperity, and to explain his change in allegiance to Louis XI.
 He probably first employed a painter to agree an overall design and then hired stonemasons, sculptors and craftsmen to construct the tomb.